LeenMusaadd/TaskWise/README.md

    - Users can view and update their GPA.

 ### **Application Features**
-1. **Calendar Page**: Features a stack navigation structure, allowing users to seamlessly navigate to the Add Task page.
+1. **Calendar Page**:
+   - Features a stack navigation structure, allowing users to seamlessly navigate to the Add Task page.

-2. **Task Page**: Users can input essential details for their reminders, including the title, description, and the date they want to be notified.
+2. **Task Page**:
+   - Users can input essential details for their reminders, including the title, description, and the date they want to be notified.

-3. **Courses Tab**: Features a stack navigation structure, showing users all old and current courses.
-Users can delete courses by swiping and add new ones via navigation.
+3. **Courses Tab**:
+   - Features a stack navigation structure, displaying all old and current courses.
+   - Users can delete courses by swiping and add new ones through navigation.

-4. **Course Info Page**: Displays detailed course information and allows users to edit it.
+4. **Course Info Page**:
+   - Displays detailed course information and allows users to edit it.

-5. **Add New Course Page**: Users can add new courses by entering details such as course name, code, credit hours, section, schedule, etc.
+5. **Add New Course Page**:
+   - Users can add new courses by entering details such as course name, code, credit hours, section, schedule, etc.

-6.  **GPA Calculator Page**: A simple interface that allows users to input course details, such as course name, grade, and credit hours.
-Provides the option to switch between grading scales (4.0 or 5.0) based on the system that suits the user's needs and their educational institution's requirements.
-Includes an "Add Course" button to add course details to the list.
-Allows users to delete any course from the list using a red delete button next to each course.
+6. **GPA Calculator Page**:
+   - Provides a simple interface for users to input course details such as course name, grade, and credit hours.
+   - Offers the option to switch between grading scales (4.0 or 5.0) based on the user’s needs and educational institution’s requirements.
+   - Includes an "Add Course" button to add course details to the list.
+   - Allows users to delete any course from the list using a red delete button.
    - Features a "Calculate GPA" button that computes:
-  - Cumulative GPA based on all courses.
+     - **Cumulative GPA**: Based on all courses.
-  - Semester GPA based on the courses for the current semester only.
+     - **Semester GPA**: Based on courses for the current semester only.

 ## Stack Fold
 1. Open your terminal in Visual Studio Code.